ST. CROIX INSIGHTS

 Personally, I’d rather just sign the back of the check and have the cash—but that’s just me.
 Not everyone is cut out to be a business owner like my doctor friend.
 Which type of person are you?

-Before making the decision to own your own business, take a good, hard look at your own strengths, weaknesses, and comfort level when it comes to debt and risk.
-Then ask yourself: Which side of the check do I really want to sign?
+Before venturing into business ownership, assess your strengths, weaknesses, and comfort with risk and debt.
+Then, ask yourself: Which side of the check do I really want to sign?

 Also, sign up for our eNewsletter blog that includes timely financial matters, news, and planning strategies that you can implement today.